jaderigby/wirestorm-previous/README.md

 ```

-Similar to columns, percentage layouts give you a dominate and subordinate column.
+Similar to columns, segments give you a dominate and subordinate column.
 For example, let's say you want a layout with an image in the left-hand column and content on the right.
 You could do the following:

 ```
 +segment().thirds